 Here—in comic form—is my condensed “elevator pitch” explanation of Paleo (from my cookbook, Nom Nom Paleo: Food for Humans):

-The “caveman” label makes this sound like a weird fad diet, but trust me: it isn’t.
+Admittedly, the “caveman” label makes this sound like a weird fad diet, but trust me: it isn’t.
 Over the past 200,000 years, humans have biologically adapted best to whole foods: plants, meat, seafood—all of them packed with the nutrients our bodies evolved to thrive on.

 But here’s the thing to keep in mind: we’re not trying to precisely replicate cavemen diets.
 Yes, a few Paleo die-hards may approach their diets this way, but there isn’t just one definitive, monolithic, one-size-fits-all “Paleo diet.”
-Some Paleo eaters choose to go super-low-carb, while others of us are happy to munch on a baked potato or a bowl of white rice every now and then.
+Some Paleo eaters choose to go super-low-carb, while others of us (me included!) are happy to munch on a baked potato or a bowl of white rice every now and then.
 There are Paleo eaters who can’t imagine life without dairy, and more orthodox folks who refuse to touch even a pat of butter with a ten-foot pole.
 The Paleo tent is big enough to fit a host of different approaches, but the core tenets of ancestral eating remain the same:

 - Eat whole, unprocessed, nutrient-dense, nourishing foods.
 Prioritize grass fed and pastured meats and eggs, wild-caught seafood, and vegetables.
 Enjoy fruit, nuts, and seeds in moderation.